Crypto Taxes Explained in June 2025

 Here are some examples of tax-free transactions available to U.S. residents:

-- Holding Crypto: In the U.S., only realized capital gains trigger a tax event, meaning tax is due when the crypto is actually disposed of.
+• Holding Crypto: In the U.S., only realized capital gains trigger a tax event, meaning tax is due when the crypto is actually disposed of by selling or spending it.
 This means you can hold crypto in your wallet for as long as you want without needing to worry about taxes.

 How to Calculate Crypto Tax

-In short: Subtract what you paid for the crypto from what you sold it for.
-Your tax rate depends on how long you held it and your overall income for the year.
+In short: Subtract what you paid for the crypto from the price at the time of disposal.
+Your tax rate depends on how long you’ve held it, your income for the year, and your filing status.

 We briefly covered some examples of how to calculate crypto taxes, including capital gains and income.
-Let’s look at some more detailed examples to help clear the mist.
+Let’s look at some more detailed examples.

 Calculating Short-Term Crypto Gains

-Since these assets were sold in 2023, you calculate your taxes using the 2023 tax rates.
+Since these assets were sold in 2024, you calculate your taxes using the 2024 tax rates.
+First, let’s take the standard deduction of $14,600.

 Calculating Long-Term Crypto Gains